KarthikeyanJ04/Internship_assignment/README.md

     * `SSH_KEY` (PEM file content)

 2.  **Trigger:**
-    Pushing to the `main` branch triggers the pipeline.
+    Pushing to the `master` branch triggers the pipeline.
 It builds the images, pushes to Docker Hub, copies the configuration files to the server via SCP, and restarts the containers.

 ### Manual Server Deployment (Optional)
 If deploying manually without the pipeline: